jyp/boon/README.md

   RYO modal has the same purpose as Modalka and boon-core; it is also a candidate to replace `boon-core.el`, but still falls short.
-Compared to Modalka, it provides support for repeating a command, but .
+Compared to Modalka, it provides support for repeating a command.
 However boon can repeat insertion commands, while RYO modal cannot.
 Additionally it also suffers from having a single non-insertion state.